Zehava Galon: In and out of Knesset (1999–2017)

 She was elected to the Knesset in 1999, and served as chairwoman of the Knesset committee for the struggle against trafficking in women.
 She was a member of the Knesset law and constitution committee and the Knesset committee.
-That same year, she also called for a repeal of the Law of Return, stating that "The Law of Return is discriminatory, it discriminates between Jews and non-Jews.
+That same year, she also called for a repeal of the Law of Return, stating that "The Law of Return is discriminatory; it discriminates between Jews and non-Jews.
 I can accept that after the Holocaust, it was kind of a necessity.
 But maybe after 51 years, we are not in the same situation, and we don't need to run our country based on such undemocratic laws."
+She has described Israel's prison Camp 1391 as "one of the signs of totalitarian regimes and of the third world".

 In 2007, Galon launched an unsuccessful bid to become the leader of Meretz in the 2008 Meretz leadership election.
 She expressed her belief that the party needed to reinvent itself and promote a civilian agenda, which encompasses human rights and civil liberties, in order to remain politically viable.
 Galon said that Meretz could not afford to watch while other parties adopted some of its long-time positions, and it must work to cement the principles of democracy and equality in Israeli society.
 She lost to Haim Oron, as the polls predicted.

 Galon volunteered her third spot on the Meretz list for the 2009 elections as a gesture of respect for Nitzan Horowitz, but lost her seat when the party was reduced to three seats.
 She attributed the party's failure to its uncertain response to Israel's Operation Cast Lead, and said: "My opinion was different than that of most party members.
 Because Meretz is an ideological party, it must have a clear statement even in such a situation".
 In March 2011 she returned to the Knesset after Haim Oron retired.